elmomoilanen/k-in-a-row/be/README.md

 {"next":0,"next_is_valid":true,"game_over":false,"winner":0}
 ```

 where *next* indicates the board index for the bot's next move.
-Here indices must be interpreted such that 0-2 represent the first row of the 3x3 board, 3-5 the second row and etc.
+Here indices must be interpreted such that 0-2 represent the first row of the 3x3 board, 3-5 the second row and 6-8 the third and last row.

 For more information on the payload requirements, please see the model definitions in `src/models.rs`.